10 Common IT Problems in Business (And How to Fix Them)

 7. Shadow IT and Unsanctioned Tools

 Employees use personal cloud accounts, unauthorized SaaS tools, or file-sharing apps to get work done faster.
 You lose visibility into data, compliance controls don’t apply, and security incidents go undetected.
+This isn’t something you can ignore—it’s one of the fastest-growing attack vectors for Canadian businesses.

 The Fix: Stop shadow IT by making approved tools easy to access and use.
 Work with teams to understand why they’re adopting unofficial solutions, then solve those pain points with legitimate tools.
 Implement identity and access management so you know who’s accessing what, where data lives, and whether it’s protected.
 When employees use sanctioned systems, your IT team has visibility and can enforce security controls.
 This is especially critical for businesses handling sensitive customer or employee data.